Rideboom Expands Bike Taxi Service To Additional Cities, Redefining Urban Transportation

-(MENAFN- Zex PR Wire) Chandigarh, India, 18th December 2023, ZEX PR WIRE , RideBoom, a leading innovator in the transportation industry, is excited to announce the expansion of its highly successful Bike Taxi Service to a series of new cities, further revolutionizing urban mobility across India.
+(MENAFN- ForPressRelease) RideBoom, a leading innovator in the transportation industry, is excited to announce the expansion of its highly successful Bike Taxi Service to a series of new cities, further revolutionizing urban mobility across India.
 With the increasing demand for sustainable transportation options, RideBoom's Bike Taxi Service aims to provide residents and visitors with an eco-friendly, efficient, and convenient mode of transportation for short-distance travel.

 Following the tremendous response to the initial launch, RideBoom is proud to introduce its Bike Taxi Service in the following cities: